-If your dog is suffering from a dry skin condition, moisturizing shampoo and regular baths are recommended.
+If your dog suffers from a dry skin condition, moisturizing shampoo and regular baths are recommended.

-Regular grooming is also a way to avoid most parasite related skin issues.
+Regular grooming is also a way to avoid most parasite-related skin issues (Pet Web MD).

-Using a humidifier can also help in soothing dry skin, especially during the winter or if you live in a particularly dry area.
+Using a humidifier can also help soothe dry skin, especially in winter or particularly dry areas.

 Often, a dog that suffers from allergies may need a combination of treatments.

 Infected skin should be treated immediately, as an infection can rapidly spread.